 Putting his knife away, the stranger pushed past him toward the door.

 Victor Sauveterre grabbed Sydnee.
-“You may have my daughter for no charge tonight.”
+“You may have my daughter at no charge tonight.”

 Sydnee dropped her eyes to the floor.
 This was her job, but tonight she was afraid.